alefore/weblog/ten-years-of-edge.md

      ┗━━━━━━━━━━━━━━┛        ┗━━━━━━━━━━━━┛        ┗━━━━━━━━━━━━━━━━┛

 During the pauses
-my brain keeps making connections and generating and encountering ideas.
+my brain **keeps making connections and generating and encountering ideas**.
 This can be alternative approaches I could try: new underlying APIs, different data structures,